 - Medical complications provide 2 additional prenatal weeks as well as four additional postnatal weeks.

-Male employees get a paternity leave of 11 days within the four months after the birth of their child.
+Male employees get a paternity leave of 11 days within the 4 months after the birth of their child.

 The Centre des Liaisons Europeennes et Internationales de Securite Sociale (CLEISS) pays a daily benefit to employees who are on sick leave, and the employer only needs to make up the difference between that benefit and employees’ regular remuneration.
 Employees with a minimum 1 year of service are eligible for this statutory sickness benefit.
 An employee's absence due to illness suspends the work contract and the employer's obligation to fully compensate the employee.